zanreal-labs/legal/en/legal/cookies.md

 If you'd like to remove or disable cookies via your browser, please refer to your browser's configuration documentation.
 Please note, however, that by blocking or deleting all cookies used across our Services, you may not be able to take full advantage of our websites, software solutions, or service platforms, and you may not be able to properly access client portals or service dashboards.

 For analytics, we use Google Analytics and other analytics tools to measure the performance of our marketing campaigns, SEO efforts, and service delivery.
+Google Analytics collects data through analytics_storage for website performance analysis and through ad_storage, ad_user_data, and ad_personalization for marketing purposes.
 To opt out from Google Analytics, you can download a plug-in by visiting [tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout).

+For advertising, we use Google Ads to deliver targeted marketing content and measure campaign effectiveness.
+You can control personalized advertising by visiting [www.google.com/settings/ads](https://www.google.com/settings/ads) or by opting out of interest-based advertising through the Digital Advertising Alliance at [optout.aboutads.info](http://optout.aboutads.info).

 ## Our Clients and Service Delivery